cristian-aldea/starlog/content/posts/2021/best-os-programming.md

 ### Windows

 - **Pros**
-  - Versatile, capable of running software on many different device configurations
+  - Versatile, capable of running software on many different kinds of devices
-  - WSL is an easy way to nicely integrate Linux alongside your Windows computer
+  - WSL is an easy way to integrate Linux alongside your Windows computer
   - A very good option for game or UWP development
 - **Cons**
   - Not Unix based, unlike Linux and macOS